husarion/rosbot-telepresence/README.md

    ```

    <!-- > note that `rosbot2r` is a Husarnet hostname that is hardcoded in the [compose.pc.yaml](/compose.pc.yaml) file.
 If you want a different hostname for your ROSbot remember to change it. -->

-## Step 2: Clonning the repo
+### Step 2: Cloning the repo

 This repository contains the Docker Compose setup for ROSbot.

 SSH to ROSbot first: